 The Shoot n Scoop forces players to be more accurate, work within a smaller area, and fight for a good angle.
 You also can move the Shoot n Scoop to any part of the field or even take it indoors much more accessible than a common goal, so versatility is no issue.
 If you can think of a lacrosse drill, there’s probably a way for Shoot n Scoop to be involved.
 Shoot n Scoops are also highly durable, so that’s not a problem.
 You can repeatedly rip over 100 mph at the Shoot n Scoop without changing it a bit.

 Lacrosse at Home With Shoot n Scoop

 Lacrosse Goals take up a lot of space and can’t be taken inside your house, unlike the Shoot n Scoop.
 Now you can practice anywhere because the Shoot n Scoop is about the size of your average chair.
 You can easily take it inside during the colder months and get a leg up on your competition, waiting for the snow to melt.
 The ball also gets returned to you for more reps than a common goal.
 Not to mention all those extra ground balls you’ll be picking up, thanks to the Shoot n Scoop.

 Lacrosse for Beginners With Shoot n Scoop

-Another huge plus for the Shoot n Scoop is that it is perfect for beginners because it’s so easy to use.
+Another massive plus for the Shoot n Scoop is that it is perfect for beginners because it’s so easy to use.
 Lacrosse Rebounders are great for learning to catch, but not all beginners can be trusted with the ball flying back at them.
 Shoot n Scoop lets those players work on the most important part of lacrosse: ground balls.
 Yes, you get to shoot, but you also must scoop.